USBA 2025

 Identity

 Identity is the foundation of the USBA ecosystem.
-For Foundational Black Americans (FBAs), the descendants of the formerly enslaved in the United States, identity is not a cultural label.
+For Foundational Black Americans, identity is not a cultural label, a personal preference, or a form of self-identification.

 It is a lineage, shaped by a specific history, specific harms, and a distinct cultural tradition created on American soil.